-If you’re thinking about opening a checking account, you may worry that your credit score isn’t high enough to get one.
+If you’re considering opening a checking account, you may worry that your credit score isn’t high enough to get one.
 If you had some mishaps on your credit report, you may think you’re out of luck.

 But do banks do a credit check when you open a checking account?

-Here’s what you must know in order to open a checking account with ease.
+Here’s what you must know to open a checking account with ease.

 What do banks consider when you open a checking account?